-In many instances, the SPC may request written correspondence (via Student Profile questionnaire, provided by SPC) and/or a personal meeting with the student before rendering a decision.
-Because College policy specifies that the student must be in Good Academic Standing in order to be unconditionally advanced to each succeeding professional quarter, such student correspondence is an opportunity for the student to advocate why the SPC should intervene and allow the student to continue in the program.
-Student correspondence should contain a detailed description of any extenuating circumstances that may have prevented the student from being successful, the steps toward self-help the student has undertaken, and what actions the student wishes the SPC to take to allow the student to return to Good Academic Standing.
+In most instances, the SPC will request completion of an SPC Student Profile Form, a meeting with the Assistant Dean for Student Success, and a virtual meeting with the Student Promotions before rendering a decision.
+Because College policy specifies that the student must be in Good Academic Standing to be unconditionally advanced to each succeeding academic term, such student correspondence is an opportunity for the student to advocate why the SPC should intervene and allow the student to continue in the program.
+Students should provide a detailed description of any extenuating circumstances that may have prevented the student from being successful, the steps toward self-help the student have undertaken, and what actions the student wishes the SPC to take to allow the student to return to Good Academic Standing.